-SHW814.4 Green working hunter, green western pleasure, green western riding, green trail, green jumping, and green hunter under saddle points will not count toward highpoint exhibitor award.
+SHW814.4 Rookie and Level I points will not count toward highpoint exhibitor award.

 SHW815.
 YEAR-END ALL-AROUND HIGH-POINT HORSE AND RESERVE ALL AROUND - OPEN, AMA-TEUR, YOUTH - will be given to the horse in the open division, and the amateur and youth with any one horse in their respective division, earning the most points in halter/performance halter and performance classes at AQHA-approved shows.